Reenforcements/VerilogDE2115AudioFilters/README.md

 ```

 ####Digital Filters
 Once a stream of samples was running through the FPGA, all that was left to do was modify them on their way to the DAC.
 This was accomplished using **digital filters**, which operate on the digital samples coming into the FPGA from the Wolfson IC.
 Three filters were implemented: Low pass, high pass, and mid pass.

+A low pass filter allows low freqency sounds to pass through unhindered while attenuating higher frequency sounds.
+If you pass music through a low pass filter, it will sound very "deep" and bass-like.

+A high pass filter is similar, but it only allows higher frequency sounds to pass through and attenuates lower frequency sounds.
+This results in audio that sounds very "tinny".

+The mid pass filter is somewhat of a mix between the two.
+It only allows mid-frequency sounds to pass through while attenuating low and high frequency sounds.
+Because it allows a range of frequencies to pass through, this filter is usually called a **band pass filter**.

 Each of the following pseudocodes were implemented in C before being implemented on the FPGA in order to test the code and tune the constants.

 The **mid pass** filter was based off the following pseudocode from [Wikipedia](https://en.wikipedia.org/wiki/Low-pass_filter).
 ```javascript